Hen0678/Battleships/README.md

 ## Credits

 ### Code
-* Bro Code - used for Javascript inspiration.
-* Traversy - help with the reset button in Javascript.
+* Knowledge Mavens - How to Code Battleship in Python